PragmaTechSydney/myblog/content/posts/update_from_alice.md

 In other news: Phil can now see his beard without looking in a mirror (Emily is not impressed!!); and Phil's friends may remember his friend Wai-Ching, who as it happens is in Alice Springs right now - we're hoping to meet up with her later.

 Up next: we're heading South on Saturday, on the Wayward Bus stopping first at Uluru (formally Ayer's Rock), Kata Tjuta (formally The Olgas) and Watarrka (formerly King's Canyon).
 They're all now formally recognised by their Aboriginal names.
 We finish our trip at Adelaide, then take a bus to Sydney, arriving on 27 August.
 And, yes, we are worried about finding work....but not too worried!!

+(2023 Update: Photos from the Red Centre can be found [here](https://www.flickr.com/photos/philliecasablanca/albums/72157603245312772))